Kitware/vtk-js/BREAKING_CHANGES.md

   - PDBReader
   - XMLReader

+Refactor InteractorStyleManipulator with its manipulator
+- Rename all the classes to make them concistent
+- Update API to distinguish mode vs state (mode[drag/scroll], state[button,alt,control,shift])
+- Update impacted code and example

 ## From 4.x to 5

 Improve and normalize methods inside DataAccessHelper to allow network progress monitoring: